FAMILIAR-project/fmljupyter/README.md

  * with Docker
  * programmatically, with a fluent API in Java

-... and online (demonstration here: https://www.youtube.com/watch?v=RYEN4hY0jC0)
+... and online (demonstration here: https://www.youtube.com/watch?v=RYEN4hY0jC0).
 We relied on Play! framework 2.2.0 (http://www.playframework.com/documentation/2.2.0) and some Javascripts (ACE editor and jqconsole): https://github.com/FAMILIAR-project/webfml http://familiar.variability.io/ide/familiar
+The development/maintenance was time-consuming and the user experience not optimal.
+So it's time to try other solutions!

 ## Jupyter